 All cuttings need a humid environment and should be kept moist, but don’t over-water them.
 Once your new plants are established, they can be transplanted outdoors.

 Growing from Seed

 To grow from seed, start the seeds indoors in pots about 8 weeks before the last frost.
-When danger of frost is past, transplant seedlings to the garden.
+When danger of frost has passed, transplant seedlings to the garden.